Back to School Shopping on a Budget – Ways to Save on School Supplies

 Crayola 12 pk of pencils – $.99 OR Rose Art 12 pk of pencils – $.52

 *Note: Teachers do often have preferences on brands for certain items such as Crayola crayons/markers, Fiskars scissors & Ticonderoga pencils (those were listed on my lists).
-If possible for your situation, they typically prefer these items because the work better for students in the classroom.
-So, you may want to get the name-brand for teachers to use at school & then use the generic items at home for homework, projects etc. There are some products though that the generic will be just the same as the name-brand
+If possible for your situation, they typically prefer these items because they work better for students in the classroom.
+So, you may want to get the name-brand for teachers to use at school & then use the generic items at home for homework, projects, etc. There are some products though that the generic will be just the same as the name-brand

 2) Use Coupons on Name-Brand Items & Pair with Store Sales – An even better idea is to look for those deals on the name-brand items & then find manufacturer or store coupons to pair up with the sale to get a fantastic deal.
-This way you’re still getting the name brand item & often for cheaper than what you’d pay for generic.
+This way you’re still getting the name-brand item & often for cheaper than what you’d pay for generic.
 This is what we find with grocery shopping & couponing – you can get the name-brand items that you like for cheaper than generic by watching for the best sales & stockpiling when you can combine the sales with coupons.

 Sample Examples: